umerhafiz2000-tech/n8n-dashboard-webapp/README.md

 The frontend is built using **HTML, CSS, and JavaScript**, while the backend uses **FastAPI** to fetch and process data from the n8n API.

+# Which problem did it solved?

+Managing automation workflows can get messy — when you have multiple workflows running in n8n, it’s hard to quickly see which ones are active, which ones are inactive, and how many nodes each workflow uses.
+I built this N8N Dashboard Web App to solve that.
+Now, everything is visible in one place: total workflows, active/inactive status, node counts, and even direct access to workflows — no more switching between tabs or manually checking each workflow.
+It makes monitoring automation fast and effortless

 ---

 # Features